shoaib0300/write-data-to-database-with-CLI/README.md

 composer install
 ```

-Before using the `XmlStructure` and `InsertProductData` command, make sure to follow these steps:
+Before using the `XmlStructure` and `InsertProductData` commands, make sure to follow these steps:

 1. Upload the XML file you want to process into the `storage/app/uploads/` directory.
 2. Ensure your Laravel environment is properly configured, and the database connection details are set in the `.env` file.